Here are some of the most frequently asked questions about Neighbor Up Action Grants:

 How long do Grantmaking Committee members serve?

 Each member is appointed to a three-year term.
-If committee members resign before their term is completed, they are replaced by an alternate.
+If a committee member resigns before their term is completed, they are replaced by an alternate.
 Members can serve a maximum of two 3-year terms.

 How can I become a member of the Grantmaking Committee?